statisticsnorway/klass-subsets-api/README.md

 ## V2 API
 This version of the API treats the information relation to the Classification Subset Series separately from the information related to the Classification Subset Versions that belong to the series.

 - When creating a Series, you first have to POST the series to `/v2/subsets` without any subset versions inside it.
+See example of valid Series POST/PUT requests in the "subset data structure" section below.
-- To edit the series, `PUT /v2/subsets/{seriesID}`.
+- `PUT /v2/subsets/{seriesID}` to edit the series.
 PUT requests to the series can not edit or add versions.
-- To add a Version to a Series, POST the version to `/v2/subsets/{seriesID}/versions`
+- `POST /v2/subsets/{seriesID}/versions` to add a Version to a Series.
+See example of valid versions in the "subset data structure" section below.
-- To edit a version, use PUT `/v2/subsets/{seriesID}/versions/{version}`
+- `PUT /v2/subsets/{seriesID}/versions/{version}`to edit a version
 - If the UID of the subset series is `example`, then use version = `example_1` or `1` to retrieve the first version that was added to the series.
 - `GET /v2/subsets/{seriesID}/codes` to retrieve a list of the codes that are valid today.
     - Optional query parameters "from" and "to" take dates on form "YYYY-MM-DD".
 When both are given, a list containing all codes that are valid in all versions from the "from" date to the "to" date will be returned.
 Example: `GET /v2/subsets/{seriesID}/codes?from=2019-11-02&to=2020-03-20`